hellenike/textbook/docs/topics/article/index.md

 ### The nominative and genitive forms of the article

+In the following section, we'll see how to describe one noun with a second noun using the genitive case.
+Memorize the nominative and genitive forms of the article so that you can recognize whether or not nouns in the genitive case are in attributive position.

 |   Case  | Masculine singular| Feminine singular | Neuter singular | Masculine plural| Feminine plural | Neuter plural|
 | --- | --- | --- | --- | --- | --- | --- |